dossantosBronwyn/first_week/activity.md

 Managed to pull through for a first initial day with a few work colluegues Learnt all about Git and Version control, a swift catch up and refresher

+Wednesday:
+took the day to prepare for a final presentation for the IACD spent half the day with Rvan trying to fix code and design the slides